Blake Dean (baseball): Coaching career

 Dean became an assistant for the New Orleans Privateers baseball team after retiring from professional play.

 After three seasons as an assistant, Dean was named the interim head coach heading into the 2016 season and, soon after, named permanent head coach.

+On January 14, 2025, just a month before the 2025 season began, Dean announced his resignation from UNO to take a job outside of baseball, with pitching coach Dax Norris being named interim head coach.